Nigerian English: Sociocultural implications

-The system of levels is only one of the proposed differentiations of the pragmatic realizations of Nigerian English.
-Because of the nature of its presence in Nigeria, the English language has been a point of contention among Nigerian residents who strive for a more nativisitic lifestyle (returning to the predominant speech of indigenous languages of the country).
-However, the nature of the introduction and the role of English in exerting the values of colonization on a post-colonial Nigeria have caused some to call English inseparable from the nature of language in the region.
+The system of levels is only one of the proposed differentiations of the pragmatic realisations of Nigerian English.
+Because of the nature of its presence in Nigeria, the English language has been a point of contention among Nigerian residents who strive for a more nativisitic lifestyle, returning to the predominant speech of indigenous languages of Nigeria.
+However, the nature of the introduction and the role of English in exerting the values of colonisation on a post-colonial Nigeria have caused some to call English inseparable from the nature of language in the region.

 Lexico-semantic innovations

-There are three basic subsets of innovations that have occurred as a result of the nativization of English in Nigeria: "loanwords, coinages, and semantic shifts".
+There are three basic subsets of innovations that have occurred as a result of the nativisation of English in Nigeria: "loanwords, coinages, and semantic shifts".

 Loanwords

 A loanword is defined by the Oxford Dictionary as "a word adopted from a foreign language with little or no modification".
 Nigerian English has a plethora of loanwords that have no direct English equivalents but have rooted themselves into the dialect with a unique meaning.
 The examples below of prominent Nigerian English loanwords are provided by Grace Ebunlola (quoting them):